From working with and getting to know the Health Revolution team I have also come across different ways to look at the healthy eating approach.

 The tediousness of following these sorts of methods is not the only drawback.
 Sometimes the amount of energy suggested is very small, and therefore you end up eating a very small amount.
 In the beginning this may sound good, but in the long run people will eat less and in the end they will just not eat enough.
 Our bodies react to energy intake in our own way – if eating a very small amount then any food eaten is held onto by the body.
 Weight management becomes difficult.

-Another problem with these calorie counting problems is that although the energy intake may be enough, as you have a calorie ‘budget’ you may end up using up the calories by eating treats, rather than by eating normally.
+Another problem with calorie counting is that although the energy intake may be enough, as you have a calorie ‘budget’ you may end up using up the calories by eating treats, rather than by eating normally.
 The amount of energy you have taken in will not last the whole day even though you have stuck within the calorie budget!
-It may be that your weight will drop, but what are you actually leaning about suitable eating…
+It may be that your weight will drop, but what are you actually learning about suitable eating?

 I run into ‘calorie stalking’ customers daily.
 People believe that for successful weight loss it means that you have to eat less and leave out treats.
 Then I start to speak about eating more meals more often and eating bigger portions by adding vegetables.
 And suddenly you are confused!

-My weight management methods might require some attitude adjusting.
+My weight management methods might require adjusting a few attitudes.
 When I am suggesting to my customers to increase the amount you are eating AND to increase the amount of times you are eating, for many it requires a brave leap to try something new.
-It seems to be something that is so against all what you thought to be true about losing weight.
+For many, this changes everything they thought they knew about weight loss.

 Happy eating to you all.